CIDRAM/CIDRAM/_docs/readme.de.md

 "block_generic"
 - Block CIDRs generally recommended for blacklisting?
 This covers any signatures that aren't marked as being part of any of the other more specific signature categories. @TranslateMe@

+"block_proxies"
+- Block CIDRs identified as belonging to proxy services?
+If you require that users be able to access your website from anonymous proxy services, this should be set to false.
+Otherwise, if you don't require anonymous proxies, this directive should be set to true as a means of improving security. @TranslateMe@

 "block_spam"
 - Block CIDRs identified as being high-risk for spam?
 Unless you experience problems when doing so, generally, this should always be set to true. @TranslateMe@